useblocks/sphinx-needs/packages/sphinx-test-reports/docs/support.rst

 --------------------
 If you need professional support you should get in contact with our company `useblocks <http://useblocks.com>`_.

-We are a bunch of passionated developers, who do normally process and tool related projects for automotive companies around the world.
+We are a bunch of passionated developers, who normally work on process, tool or embedded related projects for automotive companies around the world.

 Fastest way of reaching us is via e-mail: mail@useblocks.com.